larryv/mkvimball-sh/README.txt

 Legal
 -----

-The bundled `install-sh` utility was copyrighted in 1994 by the X Consortium and distributed under the X11 License [13]; subsequent changes by the Free Software Foundation are in the public domain.
+To the extent possible under law, the author has dedicated [1] all copyright and related and neighboring rights to this software to the public domain worldwide.
+This software is published from the United States of America and distributed without any warranty.

-The rest of this work was written in 2022 by Lawrence Velazquez.
-To the extent possible under law, the author has waived all copyright and related or neighboring rights [1] to the `mkvimball-sh` project.
-This work is published from the United States of America.
+Refer to `install-sh` for its separate licensing terms.

 References